 A good way to reduce food waste is to make the most of your freezer.
 Make big one-pot dishes that freeze particularly well as they are an easy and quick way to consume plenty of vegetables in one sitting.
 Fruits such as berries and bananas can also be thrown in the freezer and used in smoothies for the mornings.

 5. Limit Treats

 You may feel like you want to eat more treats or drink alcohol as a way of dealing with the increased stress and worry about the current situation.
 But if you use food or drink as comfort, you might get stuck in a vicious circle which turns into a difficult habit to break.
-So, limit the number of treats that are brought into the house and keep them out of your reach, ideally in a different room to wherever you work in your home.
+So, limit the number of treats that are brought into the house and keep them out of your reach, ideally in a different room to wherever you spend the most time.
 Set some boundaries like only having chocolate at the weekend.

 6. Eating Together

-The one good effect of the lockdown is that it has brought many families closer together.
+The one good effect of this pandemic is that it has brought many families closer together.
 Families who eat together often have stronger and healthier relationships, with children enjoying a better sense of wellbeing and security.
 During these troubling times, it’s a great opportunity to chat, share worries, or make plans with your family.
-For families with kids, eating together is a very good way to make lockdown more normal, allay fears, and chat about concerns.
+For families with kids, eating together is a very good way to make this time more normal, allay fears, and chat about concerns.